 Palliative Care at Home

 An overwhelming majority of Singaporeans wish to spend their final days at home surrounded by their loved ones, yet fewer than 1 in 4 were able to do so.
 With home palliative care, more would be able to get the care they need in the comfort of their home.

 For free home palliative care services, one important point to note is that they require the presence of a caregiver.
 Working caregivers may consider alternatives such as engaging foreign live-in nurses or local caregivers for home nursing services.
-At Homage, we do support families with in-home palliative care and provide trainings for family caregivers as well.
+At Homage, we do support families with in-home palliative care and provide training for family caregivers as well.